-Note - Caution is to be observed when considering potential improvements to the reference ACAS II system described in Section 4 of the guidance material in the Attachment since changes may affect more than one aspect of the system performance.
+Note 1.- Caution is to be observed when considering potential improvements to ACAS since changes may affect more than one aspect of the system performance.
 It is essential that alternative designs would not degrade the performances of other designs and that such compatibility is demonstrated with a high degree of confidence.
+The performance specified in Section 4.4 is based on the performance achieved by TCAS Version 7.1 compliant systems.